sebanc/brunch/troubleshooting-and-faqs.md

 ***

 The first two pages of the Brunch Configuration Menu are for selecting Framework Options.
-These options act as patches and can be used to add more features or support to your installation.
+These options act as patches and can be used to add more features or support to your installation, you can select multiple with the Spacebar, or use the Enter key to continue.
 Continue scrolling for details about what each option does.
 ![Framework Options 1][bcm-fo1]
 ![Framework Options 2][bcm-fo2]